deepikasenthil24/power-outages-our-power/README.md

 ### Baseline Model
 My model uses a RandomForestClassifier of max_depth=2 and criterion='entropy' in order to make my classification.
 A ColumnTransformer is used in order to make transformations in a single pipeline.
 My model has 2 features "NERC.REGION" and "CLIMATE.CATEGORY" which are used in order to make my classifications.
 Both are nominal, so I OneHotEncode them inside the column transformer and I could just passthrough "PCT_WATER_TOT".
 My mode did not perform too well, as it had a training accuracy of 0.5664845173041895 and a testing accuracy of 0.5081967213114754.
 My model is somewhat good in that my testing accuracy wasn't too far off from my training accuracy.
-However, I believe my current model could be better since it is only based on 2 features and a complex problem like multiclass classification should involve more of a broad spectrum of features.
+However, I believe my current model could be better since it is only based on 2 features, and a complex problem like multiclass classification should involve more of a broad spectrum of features.

 ### Final Model
 The two other features I added were "MONTH" and "IND.SALES".
 I thought these were the best features to add to increase my accuracy since the MONTH it is often has a high effect on the conditions outside and since severe weather was the most common cause of power outages, I predicted that adding in MONTH as a feature could better my model, which it did!
 The other feature I purposefully decided to include was "IND.SALES".
 Since the industry sector often hogs up natural resources such as electricity consumption, I predicted that out of the 3 features related to the commercial sector, the residential sector, and the industry sector, the feature for the industry sector would be the most appropriate.

 The modeling algorithm I chose is once again using a RandomForestClassifier to perform classification.
-I utilized a ColumnTransformer to OneHotEncode as well as Binarize my features, my features this time building off of the features in my Baseline model as well as including a few more, one's that I hinted at in the conclusion of my Baseline construction as steps I could take to better my Baseline model.
+I utilized a ColumnTransformer to OneHotEncode as well as Binarize my features, my features this time building off of the features in my Baseline model as well as including a few more, ones that I hinted at in the conclusion of my Baseline construction as steps I could take to better my Baseline model.
 My model has become better after adding my new parameters as well as after being fit with the new hyperparameters.
 The hyperparameters my GridSearch outputted as being the best performing were a max_depth of 1, a min_samples_split of 5, and an n_estimators of 150.
 While my baseline model has a testing accuracy of 0.5081967213114754, my new Final Model has a testing accuracy of 0.644808743169399, a **more than 20% increase.**

 ### Fairness Analysis